AlexNexton/MS2-LingLang/testing.md

      corresponding words thanks to [StackOverFlow](https://stackoverflow.com/).

 - Regarding the modal, once opened they would move the back of the screen to the right and the bg-image looked like it was jumping.

-  Apparently this was a known issure **- known issue Correction taken from Bootstrap Github repo issue #15229** and the fix as supposed to be this:
+  Apparently this was a known issue ( **- known issue Correction taken from Bootstrap Github repo issue #15229**) and the fix as supposed to be this:

-   - .modal-open {
+- ` .modal-open {
   overflow: auto;
   padding-right: 0 !important;
-}
+}`

- However, as I was using a sticky-top this didn't work and so I had to put this instead:
+ However, as I was using a **sticky-top** this didn't work and so I had to put this instead:

- body.modal-open-noscroll
+ - `body.modal-open-noscroll
 {
     margin-right: 0!important;
     overflow: hidden;